carlu-m/learning-python/README.md

 ### Ecosystem tooling

-Learn about the ecosystem's tooling & experiment with it
+Learn about the ecosystem's tooling & experiment with it.

+NB: the test coverage & mutation tests are only based on a single module, which exists only for these reports, as a proof of concept.
+The rest of Python's features which are being tried out are directly in the test files, since it would be annoying / redundant to have to create functions for really simple cases (e.g. create a function just to test an operator, f-strings, etc), and these won't generate coverage results (since there is no module).

 Things that have been tested for now / list of ideas for later: